2015 “Giving Your Time and Talent” Brochure

 Prayerfully lead the congregation in worship with the reading and chanting of liturgical services, including baptisms and weddings; choir holds regular practices and assists the church in providing and maintaining liturgical books

 Weekly rotation for clean-up after coffee hour.
-(Schedule)
+(See “Ministry Schedules” at the top of the page)

 Offer comfort in the form of meals, visits, appropriate cards and prayers to anyone in need in our parish family, such as those who have a new baby, illness or death in the family or those who are not able to be out and about